bevry-archive/documentation/taskgroup/01-docs/01-guide.html.md

 tasks.run();
 ```

-Now even though the first task's completion callback still fires, it is sucessfully ignored, as the TaskGroup has exited.
+Now even though the first task's completion callback still fires, it is successfully ignored, as the TaskGroup has exited.

 ### Notes